Gardens and parks in Sydney

 The showpiece of Headland Park is Georges Heights Lookout.
 Marvel at the stunning panoramic views of Sydney Heads, the Pacific Ocean, the eastern suburbs and city skyline.
 The park also has extensive bushland, with walking tracks, picnic spots and cafes.
 Nearby, Clifton Gardens in Mosman is like finding hidden treasure, well-loved by the locals for its great children’s playground and large park by the harbour.

 In the eastern suburbs, Centennial Parklands has 360 hectares of wide-open space for cycling, walking, horseriding and lazy lakeside dining.
 Also in the east, Nielsen Park, part of Sydney Harbour National Park , is a popular recreation area.
 The harbourside park at Watsons Bay is a great place to devour fish and chips while watching the sun set over the city.
 Catch the ferry back to Circular Quay for a final treat.

-West of the CBD at Sydney Olympic Park, you’ll find barbecues, picnic shelters, walking trails, cycling paths, playgrounds and fountains, perfect for an active winter’s day.
+West of the CBD at Sydney Olympic Park, you’ll find barbecues, picnic shelters, walking trails, cycling paths, playgrounds and fountains, perfect for an active day in the outdoors.

 Horse riding in Sydney

 Saddle up for a ride in Centennial Parklands, just 15 minutes from the city centre.
 The Centennial Parklands Equestrian Centre offers rides and instruction for every age and level, providing you with a unique opportunity to get close to nature.

 Enjoy one of Sydney's many family-friendly parks.
 Bradleys Head in Mosman is right by the harbour, while picturesque Nielsen Park has a netted harbour pool and a shady park.
 Bicentennial Park at Homebush Bay is great for a sausage sizzle with free barbecue facilities on-site.
 Parramatta Park has walking trails and picnic shelters.